-For years, before finding keto, all of the diets plans that I had attempted had heavily focused on low calorie and low fat foods.
+For years, before finding keto, all of the diet plans that I had attempted had heavily focused on low-calorie and low fat foods.

 These diets often advocate high carbohydrate foods such as unlimited fruit, pasta, rice etc. Keto works the opposite way.
 By feeding your body with good fats and restricting the number of carbohydrates that you are eating.
 Your body enters what is called ‘ketosis’, as discussed above.

 Keto Starters Guide – Let’s Learn all about Carbs!